Please make sure you are following the latest advice on self-isolation.

 Working from home

-Where you are able to do so and your manager agrees, you should continue to work from home until the end of January 2021 but with the opportunity to book meeting and touchdown spaces.
+Where you are able to do so and your manager agrees, you should continue to work from home.

 Further details of how to book meeting and touchdown spaces will be available soon.